IvanLieckens/Sitecore-Examples/Readme.md

 See <a href="src/Examples.EXM/Readme.md">Readme</a>

 ## Examples.XConnect.Copy
-Example of program to copy XConnect data. (:warning: This is built against 9.3)
+Example of program to copy XConnect data.

 See <a href="src/Examples.XConnect.Copy/Readme.md">Readme</a>